-Get enrolled in a health insurance plan or Medicaid with the assistance of our multilingual healthcare navigation counselors.
+Get enrolled in a health insurance plan or Apple Health (Medicaid) with the assistance of our multilingual healthcare navigation counselors.
 We will help you find a plan that meets your health needs, especially for our LGBTQ community, and there’s no charge for our services.

 If you’re uninsured or face other qualifying events (see below), you may enroll at any time of year.
 Meet with our healthcare counselors to find the best options for you.

 Open Enrollment runs from November 1 to January 15, 2023 with two deadlines.

 Deadline 1 is December 15, 2023.
 Those who sign up by this date will receive insurance by January 1, 2023.

 The final deadline is January 15, 2023.
 Those who sign up by this date will receive insurance by February 1, 2023.

 Types of Health Plans

 We enroll individuals in the following plans based on their eligibility: